0xYahia/Front-End-Material/Study/javaScriptStd.md

 });
 The property i want add it if it's not exist, it will add it. but if it's exist it will override it.

-NOTE: If i don't wirte writable, configurable, enumerable. it will be false by default.
+NOTE: If i don't write writable, configurable, enumerable. it will be false by default.
 NOTE: in data descriptor i can't put logic. either true or false. if i want put logic i will use Accessors descriptor.

 Accessors descriptor: